These quotations explain pennybun's premise that bread is a way to understand the world and our place in it. The blog

-- The First Work of Life -- to persist -- is enabled in every conceivable way by energy liberated by Earth's systems, and its continual transformation and conversion throughout the biotic and built world, including the marketplace.
+- The First Work of Life -- to persist -- is enabled in every conceivable way by energy liberated by Earth's systems, and its continual transformation and conversion throughout the biotic and built world, including the marketplace and governance.

 - Humans have figured out how to capture, store, harness, and deliberately direct surplus energy to enable individual conscious goals beyond survival and replication.
 The Age of Built Information is upon us now.

 - The human capacity to store and harness surplus energy to enable cultural evolution that has outpaced biological evolution is unprecedented in the known universe.
 Parasites and plants fantastically harness the energy of other living systems, but without alternative uses beyond persistence.
 A parasite does not choose a complex alternative use of its host's energy, or have complex goals to enable.
 There is no surplus because it remains too energetically costly to earn one.
 In short: a parasite has no opportunity cost.

 - This human capacity to direct a surplus has created the built world and all knowledge, and, for some, a multitude of built-world alternatives that our organic brains haven't yet caught up to dealing with.
-It has also amplified the feedback of human actions on their own mediating system: Earth's processes.
+It has also amplified the feedback of human actions on our own mediating system: Earth's processes.

-- The Second Work of Life has emerged from the harnessed surplus of persistence alone: alternatives, choices.
-This Second Work is the source of both the worst wasteful excesses, as well as many of the most wonderful, joyous, amazing things to enjoy, experience, and share while we are alive in a body on this planet.
+- A Second Work of Life has emerged from the harnessed surplus of persistence alone: alternatives, choices.
+This Second Work is the source of both the worst wasteful excesses, as well as many of the most wonderful, joyous, amazing things to experience, love, and share while we are alive in a body on this planet.

 - Balancing The Second Work of Life created by access to surplus (the possibilities of a human-built world) with The First Work of Life (human nature and instincts, persistence and replication) is the challenge of civilization, and of every individual.

 - The planet mediates the energy of the universe -- the work of stars -- and so does the market and culture, and so do we.